Samuel-Lubliner/local-library-django-tutorial/notes/7-Generic-list-and-detail-views.md

 ## Accessing variables

-- Access the fields using dot notation
+- Access the fields using dot notation: `book.field_name`.
-- `book.field_name`

-# Call functions in the model from within template
+## Call functions in the model from within template

 - `Book.get_absolute_url()` gets a URL to display the associated detail record.
-- Note: There is no way to pass arguments
+- Note: There is no way to pass arguments.
 - Warning: Be aware of side effects when calling functions in templates.
 Be sure not to accidentally do something destructive.

-## Update the base template
+## Update the Base Template

-`/django-locallibrary-tutorial/catalog/templates/base_generic.html`

-`{% url 'books' %}` enables the link in all pages.

-The URL map for the book detail pages is needed to create hyperlinks to individual books.
+To enable the link on all pages, update `/django-locallibrary-tutorial/catalog/templates/base_generic.html` to use `{% url 'books' %}`.
+The URL mapping for the book detail pages is needed to create hyperlinks to individual books.

 ## Book detail page

-The book detail page displays information accessed using the URL `catalog/book/<id>`
+The book detail page displays information accessed using the URL `catalog/book/<id>`.

-## URL mapping
+## URL Mapping

-`/catalog/urls.py`

-The 'book-detail' path function defines a pattern, associated generic class-based detail view, and a name.

-'<int:pk>' captures the book id

-`pk` is short for primary key to store the book uniquely in the database.
+In `/catalog/urls.py`, the 'book-detail' path function defines a URL pattern, associates it with a generic class-based detail view, and assigns it a name.
+The `<int:pk>` part captures the book ID, where `pk` stands for primary key, uniquely identifying the book in the database.

 ## Passing additional options in your URL maps